-3.1.6 THE REALIZATION OF THE SECURITY INTERESTS ATTACHED TO OUR BOND FINANCING COULD HAVE AN ADVERSE IMPACT ON OUR CAPACITY TO OPERATE OUR BUSINESS
+3.1.6 THE REALIZATION OF THE SECURITY INTERESTS ATTACHED TO OUR BOND FINANCING COULD HAVE AN ADVERSE IMPACT ON OUR CAPACITY TO OPERATE OUR BUSINESS.

-The bonds and convertible bonds issued in relation to the Kreos Transaction (as detailed in Section 10.3, "Recent Financings" of this Universal Registration Document) benefit from pledge agreements on our bank accounts, on our business assets, on the intellectual property rights owned by us (trademarks, patents, software, and domain names) and on our receivables.
+The bonds and convertible bonds issued in relation to the Kreos Transaction occurred in December 2019 benefit from pledge agreements on our bank accounts, on our business assets, on the intellectual property rights owned by us (trademarks, patents, software, and domain names) and on our receivables.
 In the event of default by us in our obligations, including our repayment obligations under the Kreos Transaction, Kreos may be granted ownership of the pledged rights and may proceed against the collateral granted to it to secure repayment of these amounts.
 In such event, our ability to develop its products could be affected or delayed, which would consequently have a material adverse effect on us, our business, prospects, ability to achieve our objectives, our financial position or operating result.